 Just like a mindfulness practice, consider taking time to photograph regularly—say, once a week—to get comfortable with the practice of photography.

-Adapted from an article titled “Stop, Look…See” from the October issue of Mindful magazine.
+Adapted from an article in the October 2013 issue of Mindful magazine.
 Photographs by Terry Bell.